edmundgentle/light/README.md

 Examples
 --------

-You can find all the examples live at http://www.edmundgentle.com/snippets/light/examples/
+You can find all the examples live [here](https://edmundgentle.github.io/light/examples/)